Alert Message Please update your browser.

 Keep track of your physical information

 Today, there are numerous apps and devices that can help keep track of where important items are kept.
-For example, you may want to place a tracking device in your wallet that connects to your phone.
+For example, you may want to place a tracking device in your wallet.
 Should you lose your wallet, you can use your phone to track where it is.
 As simple as it may seem, another good practice is avoiding writing down your passwords or personal information anywhere that could be easily accessible to anyone other than yourself.

 Monitor your credit score